Timbuktu war crimes trial set to begin in The Hague | DW | 13.07.2020

-An alleged Islamist arrested in Mali in 2018 is to go on trial this week at the International Criminal Court.
+An alleged Islamist arrested in Mali, West Africa, in 2018 is on trial at the International Criminal Court.
 He is accused of orchestrating war crimes, including torture and rape, in the city of Timbuktu.

 In 2012, a coalition of Islamic extremists occupied the ancient city of Timbuktu in the Saharan desert.
 They imposed a brutal regime, murdering and raping those they considered to be non-believers and destroying centuries-old holy sites that they saw as blasphemous.